Contents of Article

 The force-vector theory has been popularised by Bret Contreras and may have stemmed from Verkhoshanky’s proposals of dynamic correspondence.
 The force-vector theory allows coaches to identify training exercises (e.g. back squat) that may have greater specificity to the competition movements (e.g. sprinting).

 Research has observed greater improvements in both horizontal and vertical sporting movements after performing training exercises in the same direction.
 Traditional strength and power training may have minimal transfer to sporting performance in experienced and advanced athletes; therefore, utilising specific exercises that match the force-vector may be a more effective way to enhance sporting performance.

 Force-vector training has recently been popularised by the work of Bret Contreras, and it involves characterising movement by the direction of the resistance.
 In theory, by using training exercises in the same force-vector as the sport-specific movement, it is believed that there will be a greater training transfer effect.

 - Axial/Anteroposterior Blend

-Originally, the force-vector theory may have stemmed from Verkhoshanky’s dynamic correspondence (read more about that HERE).
+Originally, the force-vector theory may have stemmed from Verkhoshanky’s dynamic correspondence.
 Essentially, dynamic correspondence refers to increasing the working effect of the key movements of competition exercise through exercises that closely conform to the sporting movement (i.e. the training transfer effect).
-The working effect refers to increasing the maximal amount of force produced in a limited, or short time frame , and is otherwise known as the rate of force development.
+The working effect refers to increasing the maximal amount of force produced in a limited, or short time frame (1), and is otherwise known as the rate of force development.

-There are two criterions of dynamic correspondence which give light to force-vector training.
+There are two criteria of dynamic correspondence that give light to force-vector training.
 These are:

 - Muscle groups of the training exercise must be the same as the competition exercise.